 An Ohio location can reduce supply chain disruptions and support business growth.

-With just a one-day drive from more than 60% of the U.S. and Canadian populations, Ohio is a well-established base for companies moving goods around the globe.
-The state’s manufacturing legacy and expertise, along with a diverse collection of growing industries like healthcare, fintech, packaging, and food production create a dynamic and highly trained workforce.
+With just a one-day drive from more than 60% of the U.S. and Canadian populations, Ohio is a well-established base for companies moving goods around the globe, and an attractive location for establishing or expanding U.S. operations.

 Advanced Manufacturing and Packaging